GregUtas/robust-services-core/docs/README.md

-[RSC-Session-Processing](/docs/RSC-Session-Processing.pdf) | design guide for `SessionBase` applications [RSC-POTS-Application](/docs/RSC-POTS-Application.md) | overview of the POTS application [PLCP](/docs/PLCP.pdf) | *A Pattern Language of Call Processing* [`output`](/output) directory | mostly output from test scripts, but also a summary of all [CLI commands](/output/help.cli.txt)
+[RSC-Session-Processing](/docs/RSC-Session-Processing.pdf) | design guide for `SessionBase` applications [RSC-POTS-Application](/docs/RSC-POTS-Application.md) | overview of the POTS application [PLCP](/docs/PLCP.pdf) | *A Pattern Language of Call Processing* [RSC-Diplomacy](/docs/RSC-Diplomacy.md) | overview of the software for building a bot that plays the board game *Diplomacy* [`output`](/output) directory | mostly output from test scripts, but also a summary of all [CLI commands](/output/help.cli.txt)